-This banana bread is delicious, nutritious and a great way to use up bananas that are turning brown.
-It’s basically a cake, but it’s also high in protein and healthy skin-boosting fats, free from grains, gluten and refined sugars.
-Have it for breakfast or dessert- I love it toasted and spread with my Toasted Pecan Butter or crunchy peanut butter and refined sugar-free jam or my Raspberry Chia Jam.
+This banana bread is a really simple and straightforward recipe, not to mention both delicious and nutrient-dense.
+It’s also a great way to use up any bananas that are turning brown.
+It’s basically a cake, but it’s high in protein and healthy fats, paleo-suitable so free from grains, as well as being free from gluten and refined sugars.
+It can also easily be made vegan – I’ve included substitutions in the ingredients list.
+Have it for breakfast, a snack or dessert – I love it toasted and spread with my Toasted Pecan Butter or crunchy peanut butter and my Raspberry Chia Jam.

-You can bake this in a loaf to get a bread form as I have here, or as muffins, which make a great snack or breakfast on-the-go.
+You can bake this in a loaf, or as muffins, which make a great snack or breakfast on-the-go.

 Makes 1 loaf (approx. 10 slices)